 She already had the most precious possessions: the wealth of true contentment and generosity.

 Which enabled her to give generously and without hesitation.
 She knew that the ability to give renders us truly rich.
-And that only by giving do the things of greater value become ours forever.
+And that only in giving do the things of greater value become ours forever.
 This is the legacy I’d like to leave behind me.

 That true wealth lies in contentment and generosity.